Driving in the Silence: Concept and development

 Following her earlier concept albums Easy Listening (2001) and 30minutes Night Flight (2007), this EP centers around the theme of "winter," specifically an "indoor winter" as described by Sakamoto.
-The album explores intimate, personal spaces and emotions, reflecting a quieter, introspective side of the season.
-Sakamoto described the inspiration, stating, "I wanted to focus on a personal space for listening at home or the intimate moments shared with close friends—a small, private world."
+Sakamoto described the album's concept inspiration as: "I wanted to focus on a personal space for listening at home or the intimate moments shared with close friends—a small, private world."
 This theme of an "indoor winter" guided the collaboration with various writers and musicians, resulting in a cohesive yet varied collection of songs.

-The EP consists of nine new songs themed around winter, produced and arranged by Shin Kono.
+The extended play consists of nine new songs themed around winter, produced and arranged by Shin Kono.
 The title track, "Driving In The Silence," sets the tone for the album with its reflective and serene sound.
 Sakamoto noted, "I wrote the lyrics imagining a space where you're cut off from the outside world, like when you're driving alone in a car, in a moment that's just yours."
 The song was originally written during the production of her earlier album Kazeyomi but was held back for this project, with music later composed by Rei Shibakusa.
 The album emphasizes live instrumentation to create a calm, home-like atmosphere, as Sakamoto aimed for "a calm, home-like feel centered on live instruments."